rarjun7777/WebScraper/README.md

 -> pip install bs4

-Extract the required data using webscraper
+Extract the required data using webscraper .
+The data is stored in txt files .

-SAMPLE OUTPUT OF CODE